 HISTORY OF CHRISTMAS: CAESAR AUGUSTUS

-It was because of Augustus’ decree that Mary and Joseph, descendants of the often-married King David, returned to Bethlehem, the City of David.
+Because of Augustus’ decree, Mary and Joseph, descendants of the often-married King David, returned to Bethlehem, the City of David.
 It was here that Mary’s firstborn child was born, according to Luke, and laid in a manger.
-Certainly, they had not called ahead, and there were a lot of travelers at the time, being the Christmas season and all.
+Certainly, they had not called ahead, and there were many travelers at the time, being the Christmas season and all.
 Not to mention the census.

 Decline of Marriage